top of page

 5. Trauma Makes Your Gut a Magnet for Unwanted Parasites

-Chronic stress suppresses immune function, creating the perfect environment for parasites, bacterial overgrowth, and fungal infections.
+Chronic stress or unresolved trauma suppresses immune function, creating the perfect environment for parasites, bacterial overgrowth, and fungal infections.
 When the body remains in survival mode, digestion slows, immunity drops, and unwanted invaders settle in.

 Expert Insight: